nthykier/IDEA-debpkg/README.md

  * Quick fix for some syntactical issues with continuation lines.
  * URLs in field values are linkified.

+### Apt Sources .list file

+ * Auto-detection of the file (any `.list` except `index.list`, which is a common name for JAR index files.)
+ * Basic syntax highlighting of context.
+No semantic validation though.

 <!--

 Commented out because this code/feature is not enabled.